-- Damage to a third party’s property: In case of an accident caused by you, the insurance policy will cover the damage.
+- Damage to a third party’s property: In case of an accident caused by you, .
 However, getting a claim settled in this case is a long drawn-out process.
 To begin with, you will need to get a surveyor to submit their assessment report which basically lists out the total value of the loss incurred.
 Also, to expedite the process, you will need to submit all the documents and bills provided by an authorised service station.

 - Injury or death of a third party: In the event of any injury or death due to any accident, you can claim medical expenses, loss of regular income, and also compensation for permanent disability, which you would have to pay the person affected.

 - Accidental death of the two wheeler insured/rider: If an individual dies due to an accident, their nominees are allowed to claim compensation for income lost.

 - Permanent total disability of the insured two wheeler owner: If a permanent disability occurs to the person insured, they can claim for those expenses.

 One thing worth noting here is that a third party insurance doesn’t offer cover against any damage sustained by your vehicle.

 How can One Claim for Third Party Insurance?

 Here’s a process an individual needs to follow to claim third party insurance: